Menorca '18, K Gledhill Certified by Philipp Bayer.

 "My goal is to eliminate the arms of the opponent out of the way to beat him better and not to stick to his arms. "

 Chi-Sao drills are simply an abstract, mutually agreed platform for "partners" to execute high repetitions to develop these ambidextrous reflex actions during combat.
-And like a boxing coach and a boxing student working pads, Chi-Sao drills should not be a "competition" between coach and student, but rather a give and take opportunity to work mutual ideas in fixed drills.
+And like a boxing coach and a boxing student working pads, Chi-Sao drills should not be a "competition" between coach and student, but rather a give and take opportunity to work mutual ideas in fixed drills to recondition our coordination.
 The varying stages of Chi-Sao [see below] allow KO force with ambidextrous hand / elbow / body skills to be developed prior to sparring, while being sharpened with a partner in a clean, relaxed manner of a drill.
 During actual combat, there are no "Chi-Sao drills.”
 There is just tactical, balanced movement expressed through punches and kicks accented by the skills and reflexes conditioned from countless hours of Chi-Sao training.

 "We have a "to-do list" in the development of our skills: Knockout Power - if you don't have it you lose.
 Secondly, Readiness - Wu Sao, are you ready to strike aka , hands up ?
 Strategy - don't fight two arms, without it you can't bring down your opponent.
 Finally you have to optimise your chances.
 What is the best moment to strike or to retreat?
 It is all about fighting tactics and skills!"

 Philipp Bayer also explains the system in scientific detail, along with the tactics of the knife and pole and their relationship to combat with Ving Tsun empty hands.
 Regular training and sparring with the weapons greatly enhances a student both physically and mentally for combat.
 Many have no idea of the weapons’ footwork, tactics and empty hand connections, simply because they never learned them and have invented movements in order to compensate for this lack of knowledge.
 Philipp Bayer’s detailed directions and insight into the "complete ving tsun system" comes from spending years of intense personal training with Wong Shun Leung, both in Hong Kong and Germany.